-Below are some of the questions we hear most often from patients who want to learn more about gait analysis and other services available through Mary Free Bed’s Motion Analysis Center.
+Below are some of the questions we hear most often from patients who want to learn more about gait analysis and other services available through Mary Free Bed’s Motion Analysis Laboratory.

-What is motion analysis and how is it done at the Motion Analysis Center (MAC)?
+What is motion analysis and how is it done at the Motion Analysis Laboratory?

 Motion analysis is a detailed, computerized evaluation of your movement.
-Our Motion Analysis Center (or MAC, as we like to call it) uses special high-speed cameras, a lot like those used in your kids’ favorite video games or to animate movie characters.
+Our Motion Analysis Laboratory uses special high-speed cameras, a lot like those used in the creation of your favorite video games and animated movie characters.
 These cameras let us create a 3-D model of your movement pattern in our computer.

-We also use other motion analysis tech, like special force scales built into the floor, muscle electrodes and pressure sensors.
-We can then graph your movements and see how they compare to normal movement.
-Our team of experts use this information to understand how you move.
+We also use other motion analysis technology, like special force platforms built into the floor, muscle electrodes and foot pressure measurement system.
+We can then graph your movements and see how they compare to typical movement.
+Our team of experts use this information to understand how you move and provide treatment recommendations.

 Why undergo motion analysis?

-Motion analysis at the Motion Analysis Center gives your treatment team better information about how you move.
+Motion analysis gives your treatment team better information about how you move.
 It offers a more comprehensive look than your rehabilitation specialists can get by observing you in an office or clinic setting.
 The information can be used in:

 • Carefully evaluating the effect of various treatments.
 This may include surgery, medication, therapy, bracing or assistive devices.

-• Monitoring change in your movement ability over time.
+• Monitoring changes in your walking or other movement over time

 How long does motion analysis take?